Monday, June 30, 2008

 Daylilies - many varieties

-This time of year I go out and dead head the daylilies every morning.
 This is my daylily patch at the front of the property.
 You can sorta see the guardrail across the road in the background, our property has a bank at the road, but other than that it is basically flat.

 The high on Thursday was suppose to be 94.
 I go out there with my photographer's jacket on, and it gets very hot.
 The reason I wear it is so I have all my other lens, so I can change from macro to telephoto.
 You never know what you might miss if you just have a macro lens with you.
 The other day I went to deadhead and that was when I got the shots of Swallowtail buried in the Hyperion Daylily.
 Thursday I took lots of photos of the Eastern Bluebirds, which will be posting later this morning.
 See the blog post of the Eastern Bluebirds putting on show.